TaylorVellios/NYC_CitiBike/README.md

 ### Without proper population and tourism data, to propose this bike-share service in a city like Des Moines, IA (with a population of ~215,000) would be high-risk.</br>

-Should that additional data pan out, and the service be deemed in-demand, following the example set by CitiBike in NYC would be universal.
+Should that additional data pan out, and the service be deemed in-demand, following the example set by CitiBike in NYC would be universal, albeit at a much larger scale than what most cities could accommodate and benefit from.